shaik1002/biggitlabbomb/doc/user/discussions/index.md

    For example, `@alex`, `@alex-team`, or `@alex-team/marketing`.
 1. Select **Comment**.

-GitLab creates a to-do item for all the group and subgroup members.
+A to-do item is created for all the group and subgroup members.

-For more information on mentioning subgroups, see [Mention subgroups](../group/subgroups/index.md#mention-subgroups).
+For more information on mentioning subgroups see [Mention subgroups](../group/subgroups/index.md#mention-subgroups).

 ## Add a comment to a merge request diff

-When you add comments to a merge request diff, these comments persist, even when you:
+You can add comments to a merge request diff.
+These comments persist, even when you:

 - Force-push after a rebase.
 - Amend a commit.